Fox Odoi-Oywelowo: Legislative career

 In 2011, Fox Odoi-Oywelowo was elected as a member of the Ninth Parliament of Uganda, representing the West Budama North constituency.
 While in parliament, he was chairman of the Committee on Rules, Privileges and Discipline.
 He also served as member of the Legal and Parliamentary Affairs Committee and the Budget Committee.
 Fox Odoi-Oywelowo was on 14 January 2021, re-elected to the Parliament of Uganda to represent the West Budama North East constituency, winning a seat as a member of the ruling National Resistance Movement (NRM) party.
 He is the first member of Parliament to represent the constituency that was curved out of West Budama North constituency in 2020.

 During his 2011–2016 tenure, Fox Odoi-Oywelowo was among advocates who challenged Uganda's anti-gay law both in parliament and the Constitutional Court.
 As a result, the Constitutional Court declared the anti-gay law unconstitutional.
 As a member of Parliament, Fox Odoi-Oywelowo advocated for the abolition of the death penalty and sought the permission of parliament together with others to introduce a private member's bill for this purpose.
 He also advocated for the legalisation of abortion and the introduction of safe abortion clinics as the only practical way to save the lives of thousands of mothers lost to unsafe abortion practices.

 In 2023, Odoi-Oywelowo was the only MP to vote against the Anti-Homosexuality Bill, 2023.
 He was mocked by fellow lawmakers and accused of receiving money to promote what they perceived as "Western immorality".

+Odoi-Oywelowo lost his seat in the 2026 election.